Skip to Content

 dinner-in-a-pumpkin-cooked

-Using a large spoon scooping out the filling and then carefully scoop out the cooked pumpkin.
+Using a large spoon to scoop out the filling.
+Then carefully scoop out the cooked pumpkin.
 You don’t want to poke through the outer layer of the pumpkin, just the meat of the squash.

-Serve with a side salad, biscuits, or corn bread and you have the perfect fall meal!
+Serve with a side salad, my pumpkin buttermilk biscuits, or sweet buttery corn bread and you have the perfect fall meal!

 The pumpkin is rich, tender and flavorful with just a little butter, salt and pepper.
 The ground beef and rice is so delicious.